HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     For CF213, there are three fields: **Action**, **Property**, and **Change to**.
 The **Action** and **Property** fields each have one option: **Update** and **Expiry date** respectively.
 Bulk updates for expiry dates can only be applied to content items, site areas, authoring templates, components, categories, and items to which you have edit access.
 Only items with a workflow are included.

 ### Viewing or changing the bulk update action

+After processing the ,[Using the Content Reporting Bulk Update UpdateExpiry feature](#Using the Content Reporting Bulk Update UpdateExpiry feature), we can view or change the bulk update action

 1. Viewing the update action through the bulk update dialog.
     - Click the "View action" button to access the buld update dialog.